-That means taking action steps to ensure that city government works well for the women who work for it, I’m talking about city employees, and for the women who do business with the city.
-City government should not impede anyone from maximizing their potential.
-It should work for everyone.
-And everyone means EVERYONE.
+WE takes steps to ensure that city government works well for the women who work for it and the women who do business with the city, enabling them to reach their full potential.
+It’s a model that other cities and businesses can use.

 In 2015, the Mayor unveiled city government’s blueprint for women’s empowerment, culminating a five-month-long collaboration between the Mayor’s Office, Central Exchange, the Women’s Foundation, and UMKC’s Women’s Center.